ChandraStation/PKT-on-Akash/README.md

     Srizbi: http://pool.srizbi.com
 ```
 Do not use the image that was pushed to the Chandra Station Docker Hub account as it was built with my wallet address.

+Instructions on setting up your own PKT wallet can be found on the [PKT Website](https://docs.pkt.cash/en/latest/pktd/pktwallet/) I used the CLI wallet.

+## Future Improvments
+Logging in order to see if your miner is efficient and if you are rejecting block rewards.